 In 1985, four San Diego women followed their lead and established ARCS Foundation San Diego.
 We are committed to scientific advancement in STEM areas: science, technology, engineering, and math.
 Our mission is to address the country’s need for scientists and engineers by providing unrestricted funding to help our country’s brightest U.S. graduate Scholars.
 We sponsor talented, motivated American students at top research universities in San Diego.
 Our Scholars are undertaking research creating new knowledge and innovative technologies necessary to compete in today’s global economy.
 The ARCS Scholars we support inspire us and underscore a bright future for America.

-What schools does ARCS support?
-San Diego State University, The Scripps Research Institute, UC San Diego and University of San Diego
+At what schools does ARCS support Scholars?
+San Diego State University, Scripps Research, UC San Diego and University of San Diego

 How are ARCS Scholars selected?
-Universities select Scholars based on ARCS national criteria: must be U.S. citizens, a minimum GPA of 3.5, enrolled full-time in STEM research fields
+Universities select Scholars based on ARCS national criteria: must be U.S. citizens, a minimum GPA of 3.5, enrolled full-time in STEM research fields, pursuing a PhD degree

 What is the graduation rate?
 98% graduate

 How are Scholar funds raised?
-Donations from Foundations, industry, community partnerships, and members
+Donations from ARCS members, ARCS Scholar alumni, academic partners, Foundations, industry, and individuals in the community

 How much of the funding is used for administrative costs?
 None.
 100% of Scholar Award contributions go directly to Scholars

 How much has ARCS San Diego given to Scholars since its founding?
-Nearly $10 million
+Over $10.5 million

 Does ARCS San Diego have an Endowment Fund?
 Yes, over $2.1 million, restricted to Scholar funding.
 A portion of earnings is directed to Scholar Awards annually.